 - Riverfront Park Space

-- Facilitate the partnerships necessary to complete the three phases of an improved downtown park
+- Facilitate the partnerships necessary to complete the three phases of Riverfront Park improvements in downtown

 - Create a Civic Design Center

 Approximately 75% of businesses in our region have less than 10 employees.
 The UNCW Center for Innovation and Entrepreneurship is training and recruiting entrepreneurs to help create jobs, advance innovation, and increase the region’s tax base.

 - Promote and assist the UNCW Center for Innovation and Entrepreneurship (CIE) to connect and recruit entrepreneurs, catalyze more business startups and create jobs, and encourage and develop entrepreneurship education/research

 - Become the destination for entrepreneurship in Southeastern NC and one of the top 10 entrepreneurship centers in the world for entrepreneurial content and information